 - Travelling to school and back.
 Most pupils have to travel further to get to King Edward VI.
 Some will be making their own way to and from school independently and others will be travelling by bus or train.

 - Not having the right books and equipment.
 Being organised is crucial for secondary school, but is something that pupils do not find easy or may take a while to develop.
 There are consequences for forgetting books and equipment but making sure that your school bag is packed correctly every evening will help.

 - Not knowing what to do if there’s a problem.
 Tutors play a vital role in transition and are normally the first port of call with any problem.
 They will know what to do!

 - Not getting on with the teachers.
-There may be some teachers that you don’t get along with.
+There may be some teachers that you do not get along with.
 However, we are unable to change which teachers you get and it’s an important life skill to find ways of getting on with teachers and still following the rules.

 - Getting into trouble.
 Most of our pupils are very well behaved and well mannered.
 However, some will find themselves in trouble.
-We have a point system where pupils can gain and lose points.
-For poor behaviour, there are different point losses and various sanctions depending upon the severity of the behaviour.
+For behaviour there are various sanctions depending upon the severity of the behaviour.

 Find out more about our extra curricular clubs and activities

 The Library Resource Centre Also follow our Twitter @KingEddiesLRC